Director Liability + AI Oversight

 Board-Level AI Governance Reporting Dashboard

-Why NZ Boards Cannot Afford to Wait on AI Governance
+Why NZ Boards Cannot Afford to Wait on Artificial Intelligence Governance

 Personal Liability Under the Companies Act

 Section 131 requires directors to act in good faith and in the best interests of the company.
 Section 137 demands the care, diligence, and skill of a reasonable director.
-When an AI system causes harm -- biased lending decisions, privacy breaches, flawed automated advice -- the question is not whether the board understood the technology.
+Section 135 prohibits reckless trading, a provision that gains new relevance when organisations deploy AI systems without governance oversight.
+When an AI system causes harm, whether biased lending decisions that trigger FMA scrutiny, privacy breaches that require mandatory notification to the Privacy Commissioner under the Privacy Act 2020, or flawed automated advice that exposes the organisation to Fair Trading Act 1986 liability, the question is not whether the board understood the technology.
 It is whether they took reasonable steps to govern it.
-Directors who cannot demonstrate informed oversight face personal exposure.
+Directors who cannot demonstrate informed oversight of their organisation's AI systems face personal exposure that no D&O insurance policy may fully cover.
+The standard of "reasonable" rises as AI governance becomes mainstream across Aotearoa.

 Voluntary Landscape Means Boards Set the Standard

 New Zealand's AI governance environment is largely voluntary.
 The government's Algorithm Charter is opt-in.
 The Public Service AI Framework applies to agencies, not the private sector.
+The National AI Strategy, published in July 2025, making New Zealand the last OECD country to formalise its AI position, takes a principles-based approach grounded in the OECD AI Principles rather than prescriptive regulation.
 There is no NZ equivalent of the EU AI Act.
-This means your board is not following a rulebook -- it is writing one.
+This means your board is not following a rulebook.
+It is writing one.
 The organisations that establish rigorous governance now will define what "reasonable" looks like when regulators and courts inevitably assess director conduct.
+In a voluntary landscape, proactive compliance is the strongest defence.
+Boards that wait for mandatory rules will find themselves building governance under pressure, public scrutiny, and regulatory attention.

 Te Tiriti Obligations at Board Level

-How We Deliver Board-Level AI Governance for NZ
+How Our Team Delivers Board-Level AI Governance for NZ

 Four integrated workstreams designed for the New Zealand governance context.
-Not a framework borrowed from another jurisdiction -- built for the Companies Act, the Privacy Act, and Te Tiriti.
+Not a framework borrowed from another jurisdiction, but built for the Companies Act 1993, the Privacy Act 2020, FMA and RBNZ expectations, and Te Tiriti o Waitangi.
+Every workstream reflects the realities of governing AI in Aotearoa's unique regulatory and cultural landscape.

 Director Liability Briefings

-Most directors understand their general duties.
-Few have considered how those duties apply when management deploys machine learning models, generative AI tools, or autonomous decision-making systems.
-We run structured briefings that translate sections 131 through 138 of the Companies Act into concrete AI governance expectations -- what directors must ask, what documentation to require, and where personal exposure sits.
+Most directors understand their general duties under the Companies Act 1993.
+Few have considered how those duties apply when management deploys machine learning models, generative AI tools, or autonomous decision-making systems that process personal information under the Privacy Act 2020.
+We run structured briefings that translate sections 131 through 138 of the Companies Act into concrete AI governance expectations: what directors must ask, what documentation to require, where personal liability exposure sits, and how D&O insurance coverage applies to AI-related claims.
+We cover the intersection of director duties with FMA conduct expectations, RBNZ prudential requirements, and the Fair Trading Act 1986's implications for AI-generated consumer communications.
+These briefings form the foundation of effective risk management at board level, giving directors the confidence to exercise informed oversight of AI systems without needing to become technologists.

 • Companies Act duty mapping to AI risk categories